_meta field for platform-level configuration that sits alongside inputSchema and outputSchema. This guide covers the three _meta capabilities:

 recommendedBatchToolswhenever you offer a better aggregation endpoint. - Treat

-notesas planner guidance for real-world constraints (for example, “call alone”, “use shallow scan first”).
+notesas execution guidance for real-world constraints (for example, “call alone”, “use shallow scan first”).

 Rate-Limit Reference Implementations

-inputSchemadefault/examples, and zero upstream rate limits - Python: Hummingbot contributor server
+inputSchemadefault/examples, and zero upstream rate limits - TypeScript: Polymarket contributor server, large-surface Query-mode tool with 20+ methods and complex schemas

 Context Injection